• Skip to primary navigation

 Medication is likely to be used.

-Diazepam (Valium), Chlordiazepoxide (Librium), Lorazepam, Oxazepam are most commonly used to aid in the detoxification process.
+Diazepam (Valium), Chlordiazepoxide (Librium), Lorazepam, and Oxazepam are most commonly used to aid in the detoxification process.

 Duration of detoxication 8-12 days.